inr-kit/McCAD-Library/README.rst

 McCAD v1.0
 ----------
-McCAD is a library for the conversion of CAD solid models to MCNP input syntax, from Boundary Representation "BREP" to Constructive Solid Geometry "CSG".
+McCAD is a library for the conversion of CAD solid models to MCNP input syntax; from Boundary Representation "BREP" to Constructive Solid Geometry "CSG".
 The library is written in C++ and consists of two main algorithms:

 1- Decompostion:
-   * carries tasks related to the simplification of complex solids by means of decomposition into primitive convex solids.
+   * carries out tasks related to the simplification of complex solids by means of decomposition into primitive convex subsolids.
 2- Void generation and Conversion:
-   * the main responsibility is the generation of void cells and conversion of the primitive solids into MCNP input syntax, and later on to other MC codes.
+   * carries out tasks related to the generation of void cells and conversion of the primitive solids into MCNP input syntax, and later on to other MC codes.

 General Notes:
 --------------